sqonk/phext-datakit/README.md

     This method will throw an exception if an error is encountered at any point in the process.
 */
 static public function yield_csv(string $filePath, bool $headersAreFirstRow, ?array $customHeaders = null, int $skipRows = 0)

 /*
+	Import a CSV directly into a DataFrame object in the most memory efficient way.

+	In the cases were the CSV has no column headers then the supplied array will be in simple sequential order.

+	@param $filePath      Path or URL to the CSV file.
+	@param $colSettings   When TRUE, will take the first row as the headers.
+When an array is supplied then the array will be used as the column headers.
+                        Passing FALSE or any other value will result in sequential column headers.

+	@param $skipRows			Skip over a specified number of rows at the start.
+Defaults to 0.

+	This method will throw an exception if an error is encountered at any point in the process.
+*/
+static public function csv_dataframe(string $filepath, $colSettings = false, int $skipRows = 0)

+/*
     Split a string of raw data down into rows and columns.